spockframework/spock-example/README.md

 Building with Ant
 -----------------
+Type:

-Type: ant clean test
+    ant clean test

-Downloaded files will be stored in the local Maven repository (typically "<user_home>/.m2/repository").
+Downloaded files will be stored in the local Maven repository (typically *user_home*`/.m2/repository`).

 Building with Gradle
 --------------------
+Type:

-Type: ./gradlew clean test
+    ./gradlew clean test

-Downloaded files (including the Gradle distribution itself) will be stored in the Gradle user home directory (typically "<user_home>/.gradle").
+Downloaded files (including the Gradle distribution itself) will be stored in the Gradle user home directory (typically *user_home*`/.gradle`).

 Building with Maven
 -------------------
+Type:

-Type: mvn clean test
+    mvn clean test

-Downloaded files will be stored in the local Maven repository (typically "<user_home>/.m2/repository").
+Downloaded files will be stored in the local Maven repository (typically *user_home*`/.m2/repository`).

 Creating an Eclipse project
 ---------------------------
+Type:

-Type: ./gradlew cleanEclipse eclipse
+    ./gradlew cleanEclipse eclipse

 Make sure you have a recent version of the Groovy Eclipse plugin installed.
-After importing the generated project into a workspace, go to Preferences->Java->Build Path->Classpath Variables and add a variable named GRADLE_CACHE with value "<user_home>/.gradle/cache".
-(If you have an environment variable GRADLE_USER_HOME set, the correct value is "<GRADLE_USER_HOME>/cache".)
+After importing the generated project into a workspace, go to Preferences->Java->Build Path->Classpath Variables and add a variable named `GRADLE_CACHE` with value *user_home*`/.gradle/cache`.
+(If you have an environment variable `GRADLE_USER_HOME` set, the correct value is *GRADLE_USER_HOME*`/cache`.)
 You should now be able to build the project, and to run the specs like you would run a JUnit test.
 See http://wiki.spockframework.org/GettingStarted#Eclipse for more information on how to get started with Spock and Eclipse.

 Creating an IDEA project
 ---------------------------
+Type:

-Type: ./gradlew cleanIdea idea
+    ./gradlew cleanIdea idea

 Open the generated project in IDEA.
 You should now be able to build the project, and to run the specs like you would run a JUnit test.

 Getting hold of the Jars used in this project
 ---------------------------------------------
+Type:

-Type: ./gradlew collectJars
+    ./gradlew collectJars

-The Jars will be copied to build/output/lib.
-The comments in build.gradle explain what they are needed for.
+The Jars will be copied to `build/output/lib`.
+The comments in `build.gradle` explain what they are needed for.

 Further Resources
 -----------------